 - 1. In Cognos Transformer, click Create a new model. - 2.
 In the New Model Wizard, click Cancel. - 3.
 With the Dimension Map pane selected, from the Edit menu, click Insert Dimension from Package. - 4.
 Click Browse to open the metadata browser. - 5.
-In the Browse Metadata dialog box, select the package that contains your SAP BW query and click OK. - 6.
-In the Insert Dimension from Package dialog box, click Finish. - In the Select Dimension and Measures from Package dialog box, click the dimensions and measures to include in the data source.
-Select a guery item that will provide the datas for the PayorCube.
-Note that

-Select a query item that will provide the dates for the PowerCube.
-Note that the dates for the PowerCube can be derived entirely from the transaction data.

-8. If there are errors or warnings, you are notified.
+In the Browse Metadata dialog box, select the package that contains your SAP BW query and click - 6.
+In the Insert Dimension from Package dialog box, click Finish. - 7.
+In the Select Dimension and Measures from Package dialog box, click the dimensions and measures to include in the data source. - Select a query item that will provide the dates for the PowerCube.
+Note that the dates for the PowerCube can be derived entirely from the transaction data. - 8.
+If there are errors or warnings, you are notified.
 In the Data Sources pane, expand the package to view the data source queries and query items.
-Key figures or measures appear in the Measures pane.

-Ensure that the aggregation rule for each measure is correctly defined within Cognos Transformer to align as closely as possible with the aggregation rule defined in SAP BW.

-It is recommended that the storage type for all measures be set to 64-bit floating point.

-For the root level of each characteristic (dimension), ensure it is marked as unique.

-SAP BW presentation hierarchies may contain ragged paths, typically in association with the "not assigned" and "#" nodes in the hierarchy.
+Key figures or measures appear in the Measures pane. - Ensure that the aggregation rule for each measure is correctly defined within Cognos Transformer to align as closely as possible with the aggregation rule defined in SAP BW. - It is recommended that the storage type for all measures be set to 64-bit floating point. - For the root level of each characteristic (dimension), ensure it is marked as unique. - SAP BW presentation hierarchies may contain ragged paths, typically in association with the "not assigned" and "#" nodes in the hierarchy.
 The gaps in these hierarchies produce blanks at the associated level in the Cognos Transformer hierarchy.
-In Cognos Transformer, it is possible to define the text that should be used for blanks (the default text is " blank>").
+In Cognos Transformer, it is possible to define the text that should be used for blanks (the default text is "<blank>").
 A best practice is to define a more appropriate text for blank entries for all such levels.